 The extended arm under the water surface is a very difficult position to initiate the catch from.
 You should slowly bend your wrist slightly to get the hand to start dropping in the water.
 Resist the need to grab and push the water at this stage.
 Here is the moment of patience.
 Your patience will be rewarded in swimming heaven, we promise.

-Once the hand is dropping, the elbow bends to assist in this movement, but your elbow stays still in front of the shoulder.
-Yes, we know, this seems impossible, but it requires lots practise and good feedback, both of which you can get from SwimGym.
+Once the hand is dropping, the elbow bends to assist in this movement, but your elbow stays stationary in front of the shoulder.
+Yes, we know, this seems impossible, but it requires lots of practise and good feedback, both of which you can get from SwimGym.
 The hinge drill is perfect for this.
 Once the hand has dropped and facing backwards, the catch is finished.

 The catch may be quicker and a little deeper for triathletes and open water swimmers as swimming in open water conditions are not as calm.
 The catch is all about positioning your hand and forearm first before starting your pull through.
 Make sure you pack patience with your swimming gear and dream about catching all those molecules of water for the great push to come.
 This will lead to optimal propulsion and therefore more efficiency and speed.